-Two hundred and fifty-five participants initiated ART with real-time EAM plus follow-up.
-We found no difference in average adherence for the first 6 months of follow-up in these participants compared with the first 6 months of real-time EAM plus follow-up in the 112 participants who had prior experience with standard EAM (92% versus 93%; P = 0.35); the mean number of at least 48-h adherence interruptions per participant was significantly higher for those initiating ART with real-time EAM plus follow-up [1.9 (SD 2.8) versus 0.7 (SD 1.2); P < 0.001].
+Two hundred fifty-five participants initiated ART with real-time EAM plus follow-up.
+We found no difference in average adherence for the first six months of follow-up in these participants compared to the first six months of real-time EAM plus follow-up in the 112 participants who had prior experience with standard EAM (92% versus 93%; p=0.35); the mean number of 48-hour adherence interruptions per participant was significantly higher for those initiating ART with real-time EAM plus follow-up (1.9 [SD 2.8] versus 0.7 [SD 1.2]; p<0.001).